gketronDS/gp_v_llm/README.md

 python3 finalquery.py
 ```

-## Results and Interpret
+## Results and Interpretation

 PushGP solved 10 tasks, GPT-4o with data-only
 prompts solved 8 tasks, and GPT-4o with text-only prompts solved
 7 tasks.
 Both PushGP and GPT-4o solve overlapping and distinct tasks, suggesting that
 neither consistently outperforms the other.

-Given 7 of the 25
-tasks were solved by GPT-4o irrespective of the type of prompt
+Given 7 of the 25tasks were solved by GPT-4o irrespective of the type of prompt
 used, this indicates that GPT-4o is able to retrieve the relevant
 information in its training corpus related to the task using both
 text-based and data-based prompts.
 The preference for one